Kingqw3q/HTML5/README.md

 So I will learn how to write css.html5.javascript </br>
 I love 🎥  🎵  🏃‍♂️ . </br>
 Let us learn more

+This is the second edit
+I will write more code
+To be continued